 Outing Idea: Pretend to be a tourist in your own city(ies) and plan an itinerary to explore some well-known tourist attractions in MSP or seek out new ones you’ve always meant to visit.
 Make mini passport books to “stamp” at each stop.

 Meal Idea: Whenever we have visitors, they want to go out for Juicy Lucy’s.
 Make or take out your favorite local cuisine.
+This would be a good day to work Wild Rice into your meal.

 Dinner Conversation Starter: What is your favorite part about living in the Twin Cities.